 If you want to do everything just like you have imagined — especially if you have the necessary expertise or access to a team of specialists — this might be for you.
 Having access to the code, no third-party software, and licensing are the main benefits here.

-On the other hand, this approach takes a lot of time — at least three months, because building an optimized platform that handles all transactions smoothly is no easy task.
-This is a major drawback because it is often very important to create a marketplace as soon as possible.
+On the other hand, this approach takes a lot of time — at least three months, because creating a marketplace website that handles all transactions smoothly is no easy task.
+This is a major drawback because it is often very important to create an online marketplace website as soon as possible.
 Experimenting on developing custom features (which might not be useful or popular in the end) and supporting a platform by yourself can drain your budget.
-Speaking of budget, this approach can cost you significant money — starting around $50,000.
+Speaking of budgets, this approach can cost you significant money — starting around $50,000.

 Time is an issue here, too; it will take at least a month before you can launch.
 Also, it’s hard to find top open-source software that is easy to customize — some adjustments can require effort from developers.
 Maintenance and updates can also be an issue.
 If a software creator doesn’t offer updates on legal requirements for payments, for example, your team must handle it.